gitmalong/lovelySpriteKitHelpers/README.md

 # lovelySpriteKitHelpers

-classes that make the life with SpriteKit easier
+I’m creating a SpriteKit 2D platform game in Swift and want to share my protocols/extensions/classes that make the life with SpriteKit easier.
+My focus is on keeping the code modular for easy reuse in other projects

-#EndlessBackgroundNode.swift
+##EndlessBackgroundNode.swift

-Node for an endless vertically scrolling background that duplicates your background depending on the SKCameraNode's position.
+Node for an endless vertically scrolling background that duplicates your background depending on the SKCameraNode's position and removes it after a certain distance again.
 Supports parallax backgrounds as well

-#ParallaxBackgroundMover.swift
+##ParallaxBackgroundMover.swift

-ParallaxBackgroundMover provides parallax background functionality by moving your backgrounds by factor x,y in relation to your SKCameraNodes speed
+Provides parallax background functionality by moving your backgrounds by factor x,y in relation to your SKCameraNodes speed

-#EndlessParallaxBackgroundCamera.swift
+##EndlessParallaxBackgroundCamera.swift
-This SKCameraNode subclass triggers EndlessBackgroundNode & ParallaxBackgroundMover everytime when the cameras position is changed
+Subclass of SKCameraNode that triggers EndlessBackgroundNode & ParallaxBackgroundMover everytime when the cameras position is changed

-#SKWeaponSpriteNode.swift
+##SKWeaponSpriteNode.swift
 Implements a basic weapon with ammo, magazine, reload & rateOfFire time span and more

 You can pass hooks that can be triggered for certain events (i.e. to trigger sound effects)